DataDog/the-monitor/docker/2_how_to_monitor_docker_resource_metrics.md

 *This post is part 2 in a 4-part series about monitoring Docker.
-[Part 1][part-1] discusses the novel challenge of monitoring containers instead of hosts, [part 3][part-3] covers the nuts and bolts of collecting Docker metrics, and part 4 (coming soon) describes how the largest TV and radio outlet in the U.S. monitors Docker.
+[Part 1][part-1] discusses the novel challenge of monitoring containers instead of hosts, [part 3][part-3] covers the nuts and bolts of collecting Docker metrics, and [part 4][part-4] describes how the largest TV and radio outlet in the U.S. monitors Docker.
 This article describes in detail the resource metrics that are available from Docker.*

 ## Docker is like a host
 As discussed in [part 1][part-1] of this series, Docker can rightly be classified as a type of mini-host.
 Just like a regular host, it runs work on behalf of resident software, and that work uses CPU, memory, I/O, and network resources.
 However, Docker containers run inside cgroups which don't report the exact same metrics you might expect from a host.
 This article will discuss the resource metrics that *are* available.
 The [next article][part-3] in this series covers three different ways to collect Docker metrics.